czhangy/DARSPlusPlus/README.md

 #### To Do:

-- [ ] Responsiveness changes
+- [ ] Implement a hash code system to allow users to save their progress
 - [ ] Improve page redirection for better UX
 - [ ] Fix scroll behavior
-- [ ] Implement a hash code system to allow users to save their progress
 - [ ] Collect further data to enable users to access all HSSEAS majors